rob-metalinkage/django-rdf-io/README.md

 Why: Allows semantic data models and rules to be used to generate rich views of content, and expose standardised access and query interfaces - such as SPARQL and the Linked Data Platform.
 Conversely, allow use of Django to manage content in RDF stores :-)

+## compatibility
+Tested with django 1.11 + python 2.7 and django 3.0 with python 3.8

 ## Features
 * RDF serializer for Django objects driven by editable mapping rules
 * Configurable metadata properties for arbitrary Django objects.